-He developes an intense activity as a Guest Conductor in both Europe and Latin America in orchestras such as Hamburger Symphoniker, Blutenburg Kammerphilharmonie München, Stettin Philharmonic, Bratislava Symphony Orchestra, Euskadi Symphony Orchestra, Bilbao Symphony Orchestra, Navarra Symphony Orchestra, National Symphony Orchestra of Colombia, National Symphony Orchestra of Peru, Guayaquil Symphony Orchestra, National Symphony Orchestra of Panama, etc. He regularly works with singers such as Ainhoa Arteta, Aquiles Machado, Aris Argiris, María José Montiel, etc. In 2002 he made his operistic debut with a production of Manuel de Falla’s ‘Master Peter’s Puppet Show’, unanimously praised by critics and public alike.
+He developes an intense activity as a Guest Conductor in Spain, Germany, Austria, Sweden, Poland, Slovakia, Mexico, Brazil, Colombia, Chile, Ecuador, Peru and Panama in orchestras and choirs such as Hamburger Symphoniker, Szczecin Philharmonic, Bratislava Symphony Orchestra, Nordiska Kammarorkestern, Euskadi Symphony Orchestra, Bilbao Symphony Orchestra, Orfeón Donostiarra, Castilla y León Symphony Orchestra, Navarra Symphony Orchestra, National Symphony Orchestra of Colombia, National Symphony Orchestra of Peru, National Symphony Orchestra of Ecuador, Guayaquil Symphony Orchestra, Guayaquil Philharmonic, Cuenca Symphony Orchestra, Boca del Río Philharmonic Orchestra, National Symphony Orchestra of Panama, etc. He has worked with singers such as Ainhoa Arteta, Aquiles Machado, Sylvia Schwartz, María José Montiel, etc.

 Parallel to his career as an orchestra conductor, in recent years he has emerged as a sought-after essayist and speaker.
 He has published three books: ‘Ebrietas.
 El Poder de la Belleza’ [Ebrietas: The Power of Beauty] (2012), ‘Inteligencia Musical’ [Musical Intelligence] (2013) and ‘Música para leer’ [Music for Readers] (2014), with a prologue by Plácido Domingo.
-He is a regular speaker at some of the most important forums of Spain and Latin America, as Fundación Telefónica, Banco Santander, IESE Business School, la Caixa, International Centre for Leadership Development, Zurich Group, Davivienda, Janssen Cilag or Fundación Rafael del Pino.
+He is a regular speaker at some of the most important forums of Spain and Latin America, as Fundación Telefónica, Banco Santander, IE Business School, la Caixa, BBVA, International Centre for Leadership Development, IESE Business School, Zurich Group, Davivienda, Janssen Cilag or Fundación Rafael del Pino.